gregflynn/settler/README.md

 engine = SQLAlchemy({ ... }).engine

 with MigrationManager(engine, migrations_dir='migrations') as mgr:

-    #
-    # Check the database and migrations folder highest versions and print them
+    """ Check the database and migrations folder highest versions and print them
-    #
+    """
     mgr.check()

-    #
-    # Bring your db up to the highest revision from the migrations folder
+    """ Bring your db up to the highest revision from the migrations folder
-    #
+    """
     mgr.update()

-    #
-    # Undo the last migration applied
+    """ Undo the last migration applied
-    #
+    """
     mgr.undo()

+    """ Make a new migration
+    """
+    mgr.new('new_migration')
+    # creates `migrations/000_new_migration.sql`
 ```

 000_create_user.sql: